 It’s rare for a product to be totally one-sided, or used in only one sector.
 Take advantage of the many applications for your product and post ads that appeal to buyers browsing those specific categories.
 Think of this as ensuring your web of intrigue extends as far as humanly possible.

-This is where it gets a little scary for the more introverted salesperson, but stay with me - this will fix your life.
-Facebook Marketplace’s standard call to action (CTA) is to contact the seller, so make sure you have some great replies lined up.
-Don’t wing it - test it.
+This is where it gets a little scary for the more introverted salesperson, but stay with me – this will fix your life.
+When you use Facebook Marketplace for business, the standard call to action (CTA) is to contact the seller – so make sure you have some great replies lined up.
+Don’t wing it – test it.
 Try variations to see what works the best and who responds well to different types of copy.
-Avoid being stuffy and formal - talk to these people like they are, well, people.
+Avoid being stuffy and formal – talk to these people like they are, well, people.
 I promise you, most of them are.

 Do you hate missing out on stuff while everyone else has a great time reaping the benefits?
 So do your buyers.
 Help them truly experience the depth of their FOMO by supplying a time limited promotion code.
 They’ll jump faster than a startled rabbit.
 People love to get free stuff, discounts, and special deals.
 Look around your city and you won’t see a spare square mile without some kind of special deal on offer.

 You need a Facebook page.
 Whether it’s for your business or your product or your service, having a place where people can review, contact you, and see your promotions is key.
 Get a page, grow your audience, and you will have the opportunity to ask your community of fans to share links that you want to promote.
 You need as many people as possible to visit your ad and interact with it.
 Ask everyone you know to help you out.
 Share the link far and wide to stay featured for longer.